Docs

 yarn test-e2e conditions -g "Record and edit a condition"

-Demo data usage
+Demo data usage in E2E tests

 To ensure that the test contains the necessary metadata, you may follow the procedures outlined below: